 Chichen Itza

-The ancient Mayan city of Chichen Itza is one of the greatest archaeological sites in the Americas, and the most famous of the Mexican Mayan ruins.
-Undoubtedly one of the biggest tourist attractions in Mexico, it receives millions (yes, millions) of visitors every year.
+The ancient Mayan city of Chichen Itza is one of the greatest archaeological sites in the Americas.
+It’s also the most famous of the Mexican Mayan ruins!

 The name Chichen Itza means “at the mouth of the well of the Itza.”
-The Itza were an ethnic group of Mayans who had risen to power, and the well in the name refers to a nearby cenote that was considered sacred and where rituals were conducted.
+The Itza were an ethnic group of Mayans who had risen to power.
+The well in the name refers to a nearby cenote that was considered sacred and where rituals were conducted.

 The site was abandoned for a long time, but now most of the ancient structures have been restored.
-With towering temples, a Mayan ball court, and impressive monuments it is most definitely worth a visit on your trip to Mexico.
+With towering temples, a Mayan ball court, and impressive monuments it’s most definitely worth a visit on your trip to Mexico.

 If you would like to visit the Mayan ruins in Chichen Itza with someone else doing the organizing, here are some tour options:

-➤ To kill three birds with one stone, this Chichén Itzá, Valladolid & Cenote Tour is a great option for a more than reasonable price.
-This tour will take you to Chichen Itza, the colonial city of Valladolid, and cap the day with a swim in a sacred cenote.
-If you are staying in Cancun, the Riviera Maya, or Tulum, pick-up is included! ➥ BOOK IT HERE
+➤ To kill three birds with one stone, this Chichen Itza, Cenote and Valladolid Tour is a great option.
+You’ll explore Chichen Itza with a guide, then visit Valladolid, and cap the day with a swim in a sacred cenote.
+Pick-up from the Riviera Maya is included. ➥ BOOK IT HERE

-➤ If you’re coming from Valladolid and would rather get to Chichen Itza on your own, I recommend you at least get skip-the-line tickets (millions of visitors, remember?) ➥ BUY TICKETS
+➤ If you’re coming from Valladolid and would rather get to Chichen Itza on your own, I recommend you at least get a Chichen Itza Skip-the-Line Ticket.
+(Millions of visitors, remember?) ➥ BUY TICKETS

-Chichen Itza Opening Hours: 8 am – 5 pm
+Chichen Itza Opening Hours: Daily from 8 AM to 5 PM.

 Palenque

 Southern Mexico is a region of wonders.
-Tucked away in the deep green of the Chiapas jungle, Palenque is another one of the archaeological sites that lures tourists for its historical importance and natural surroundings.
+Tucked away in the deep green of the Chiapas jungle, Palenque is another major archaeological site.
+It lures tourists for its historical importance and natural surroundings.

-Home to some of the most incredible Mayan temples in Mexico, it is believed that only about 10% of the site has been uncovered.
-Archaeologists believe that there could be a thousand more structures left to be discovered in the jungle.
+Home to some of the most incredible Mayan temples in Mexico, it’s believed that only about 10% of the site has been uncovered.
+According to archaeologists, there could be a thousand more structures left to be found in the jungle.

-You can climb most of the buildings and get amazing views of the site and its surroundings, which include lush green jungle, rivers, and waterfalls.
-It is worth staying a couple of days and chill in nature!
+You can climb most of the buildings and get amazing views of the site and its surroundings.
+Think lush green jungle, rivers, waterfalls… It is worth staying a couple of days and chill in nature!

-Even though they are the most important Mayan ruins in Chiapas, the thing about Palenque is that it’s in a remote location, nowhere near the big tourist routes, and it will take you some time (and determination) to get there.
+Even though they are the most important Mayan ruins in Chiapas, the thing about Palenque is that it’s in a remote location.
+It’s nowhere near the big tourist routes!
+It will take you some time (and determination) to get there.
 But don’t be put off by this, Palenque is worth your time.

-There is a small airport in the town of Villahermosa (2 hours from Palenque), but not many flights are available, so you will probably be arriving by bus or car (if you have rented one).
+There is a small airport in the town of Villahermosa (2 hours from Palenque), but not many flights are available.
+You‘ll probably be arriving by bus or car if you have rented one.

 There are places to stay and restaurants in Palenque town (7 km from the ruins), or you can take an organized tour from San Cristobal de las Casas.

-➤ This Agua Azul and Palenque Day Trip Tour sounds like a good idea, doesn’t it?
-They will pick you up from your accommodation in San Cristobal, and take you on a day trip to the ruins and to see the nature around, including the gorgeous waterfalls of Agua Azul and Misol-Ha. ➥ BOOK IT HERE
+➤ This Chiapas: Agua Azul, Misol-Ha & Palenque Tour is a good option.
+You’ll be picked up from your accommodation in San Cristobal, and taken on a day trip to the ruins.
+You’ll also get to see the nature around it, including the gorgeous waterfalls of Agua Azul and Misol-Ha. ➥ BOOK IT HERE

-Palenque Archaeological Site Opening Hours: 8 am – 4:30 pm
+Palenque Archaeological Site Opening Hours: Daily from 8 AM to 4.30 PM.

 Tulum Ruins

-Unlike other archeological sites, the Mayan ruins in Tulum, Mexico are unique because they are situated on a cliff overlooking the ocean, which makes it arguably the most picturesque Mayan ruins in the Yucatan peninsula, or even in Mexico!
+Unlike other archeological sites, the Mayan ruins in Tulum, Mexico are unique because they’re on a cliff overlooking the ocean.
+This makes it arguably the most picturesque Mayan ruins in the Yucatan peninsula, or even in the country!

-➤ If you’re staying in Cancun or Playa del Carmen and would like to visit some of the best of the Yucatan peninsula in a single day, this Combo Tour of Tulum Ruins, Reef Snorkeling, Cenote and Caves is a fantastic option.
-It includes hotel pick-up and drop-off, entrance to the Tulum ruins, snorkeling on a coral reef, swimming in a cenote, and a jungle walk.
-Really, it doesn’t get any better than this! ➥ BOOK IT NOW
+➤ If you’re staying in Cancun or Playa del Carmen, check out this Viator Exclusive: Tulum Ruins, Reef Snorkeling, Cenote and Caves.
+It includes hotel pick-up and drop-off, entrance to the Tulum ruins, snorkeling on a coral reef, and swimming in a cenote.
+It doesn’t get any better than this! ➥ BOOK IT NOW

-Tulum Archaeological Site Opening Hours: 8 am – 5 pm
+Tulum Archaeological Site Opening Hours: Daily from 8 AM to 5 PM.

 Monte Alban

 The site is wide and open, a pleasure to walk around, and less crowded than other ruins in Mexico.
-It is located on a flattened mountain top, so it’s not only great to go back in history, but also to enjoy spectacular views of the surrounding mountains and valley!
-You will be able to see Oaxaca and other smaller towns in the area too.
+It is located on a flattened mountaintop, so it’s not only great to go back in history, but also to enjoy spectacular views.

 Back then, this elevated position allowed the government to look over its citizens and territory.
 Just like Chichen Itza, Monte Alban was also added as a UNESCO World Heritage Site in 1987.

 At the entrance of the site, there is a small museum, a restaurant, and clean bathrooms.
-Monte Alban is around 7 kilometers from the city center of Oaxaca City, and it can be reached by a local bus (15-20 minutes), taxi, or as part of a tour.
+Monte Alban is around 4.3 miles (6.9 km) from the center of Oaxaca City.
+It can be reached by a local bus (15-20 minutes), taxi, or as part of a tour.

-➤ For all the fun and none of the hassle, this Monte Alban half-day Tour will pick you up and drop you off in Oaxaca, and take you to Monte Alban by the hand of a local bilingual guide. ➥ BOOK IT HERE
+➤ For all the fun and none of the hassle, choose this Monte Alban half-day Tour.
+It will pick you up and drop you off in Oaxaca, and take you to Monte Alban by the hand of a local bilingual guide. ➥ BOOK IT HERE

 READ ALSO: 9 Oaxaca Tours Not to Miss